henalolp/UNKORRUPT/README.md

 # AI-driven learning and corruption fighting

-PatriotAi is a decentralized platform leveraging on UN resources on corruption, ICP blockchain, and AI to educate on corruption and collect data on corruption.
+PatriotAi is a decentralized platform leveraging on UN and policy resources on corruption, ICP blockchain, and AI to educate on corruption and collect data on corruption.

 ## Why PatriotAi?